llpeterson/foundation/performance.md

 Bandwidth and throughput are subtly different terms.
 First of all, bandwidth is literally a measure of the width of a frequency band.
-For example, a voice-grade telephone line supports a frequency band ranging from 300 to 3300 Hz; it is said to have a bandwidth of 3300 Hz - 300 Hz = 3000 Hz.
+For example, legacy voice-grade telephone lines supported a frequency band ranging from 300 to 3300 Hz; it was said to have a bandwidth of 3300 Hz - 300 Hz = 3000 Hz.
 If you see the word *bandwidth* used in a situation in which it is being measured in hertz, then it probably refers to the range of signals that can be accommodated.